Manchin's boat too homely to be a yacht, experts say

 Manchin’s 65-footer, built in 2001 by Custom Steel Boats of Merritt, N.C., is named Almost Heaven, a reference needing no explanation.
 The question is whether the vessel is really a yacht and whether ownership of this heaven-adjacent platform indicates a lavish lifestyle.

-Not even almost, say the people that know yachts and yacht owners best — the designers, builders and the brokers in the yacht business.
+Not even almost, say the people who know yachts and yacht owners best — the designers, builders and brokers in the yacht business.

 “It’s nicely appointed, and there’s a nicely rolled-on coat of paint,” says Ken Fickett, a boat builder in Florida specializing in trawler yachts, a slow-moving style of vessel to which Almost Heaven has been compared.
 “But it’s certainly a long way from being a yacht.
 That designation comes from what a boat looks like on the outside.
 I don’t think there’s anyone that I know in the marine industry that would say, ‘Yeah, that’s a yacht’.”